One of the great reasons to use WordPress is that there are so many themes…

 You can assign several user roles.
 They include the following:

-- Administrator – This role has complete control over all the user roles and can publish and edit all website content.
-He can assign create additional user accounts and edit existing roles.
+- Administrator – This is the most important role and has complete control over all the user roles and can publish and edit all website content and functionality.
+They can assign create additional user accounts and edit existing roles.
+They can also change how the website looks and edit the site’s plugins.

-- Contributor – This role can edit and publish content he or she created.
+- Contributor – This role can edit and publish content they created.
 It is usually assigned to guest contributors on a blog.

 - Subscriber – This role has a profile on the website but cannot edit or publish any content.